Funding criteria and policies

 Primary funding criteria:

-- scientific quality and feasibility of the research plan
+• scientific quality and feasibility of the research plan

-- evidence of principal investigator’s scientific work and successful management that is significant in relation to the career stage
+• evidence of principal investigator’s scientific work and successful management that is significant in relation to the career stage

 Secondary funding criteria, applied when deciding between applications of equal merit:

-- bold initiatives that promote the renewal of science
+• bold initiatives that promote scientific renewal

-- impact beyond academia
+• impact beyond academia

-- international cooperation that supports the research
+• international cooperation that supports the research

-In the case of consortia, the Research Council pays attention to the added value of the collaboration.
+In the case of consortia, the Scientific Council pays attention to the added value of the collaboration.
 The added value must be described in the application.
 Consortium subprojects are required to be of the same scientific quality as the main applicant, or to contribute significantly to the project implementation.
-Consortium PIs are granted a maximum of 400,000 euros and consortium subprojects a maximum of 300,000 euros.
-The entire consortium is granted a maximum of 1 million euros.

-Academy Research Fellowships
+Academy Research Fellowship

 Primary funding criteria:

-- applicant’s merits, skills and demonstrations of cooperation networks thus far in relation to the career stage
+• applicant’s merits, skills and demonstrations of cooperation networks thus far in relation to the career stage

-- the applicant’s must be on a fast career track and show promise, international competitiveness and capacity for renewal; the application shall describe how the project supports the applicant’s increasing competencies and career progress
+• the applicant must be on a fast career track and show promise, international competitiveness and capacity for renewal

 Secondary funding criteria, applied when deciding between applications of equal merit:

-- bold initiatives that promote the renewal of science
+• bold initiatives that promote scientific renewal

-- international and national mobility, cooperation of research team
+• international and national mobility, cooperation of research team

-- impact beyond academia
+• impact beyond academia

-- opportunities to create cooperation networks that support the careers of researchers to be hired, development of the researchers’ own scientific expertise.
+• opportunities to create cooperation networks that support the careers of researchers to be hired, development of the researchers’ own scientific expertise.

 Clinical Researcher funding